risingwavelabs/risingwave-docs-legacy/docs/rw-premium-edition-intro.md

 | Named support engineer      | No                  | Yes                |
 | Solution engineer access    | 2 hours per month   | 8 hours per month  |

-## Licensing

-RisingWave Premium maintains the Apache 2 license of the source code.
-All feature development will remain in the same open repository.
-However, we'll offer two binary sets:

-- **RisingWave Open Source**: The original edition, without access to premium features.

-- **RisingWave Premium**: Full access to all premium features via a license key.

 ## Pricing